How are company scores calculated?

 (ii) Website Traffic

-The Website Traffic score measures how much visitor traffic the company gets on its website relative to other companies on VentureRadar.
-The score is given on a scale of 1-1000, with companies closer to 1000 having higher traffic websites.
+The Website Traffic score measures how popular the company's website is relative to other companies on VentureRadar.
+The score is given on a scale of 1-1000, with companies closer to 1000 having more popular websites.

 (iii) Auto Analyst Score